Columbus Child Custody Lawyers Protecting Your Children

+The court may issue a shared parenting decree, where parents share the physical and legal care of the children.
+In these cases, an approved shared parenting plan is used.
+Another name for shared parenting is joint custody.
 Shared parenting does not necessarily mean that parents share equally in the duties of childrearing.
-Rather, the court allocates responsibilities based on the best interest of the child.
+Rather, the court allocates responsibilities based on the best interests of the child.

 Courts may consider the following when determining custody:

 - The child’s relationship with the parents, siblings and other parties

 - Mental and physical health of all the parties involved

 - Wishes of the children and requests of the parents

 Our experience means we are ready to stand up for you and argue your case in court if that is what is necessary to protect your relationship with your child.

 Answers To Frequently Asked Questions About Child Custody

 Below, we’ve answered some questions our attorneys are regularly asked by prospective clients.